arminsabouri/Mempool-Monitor/README.md

 ## TODO

-- [ ] Replace sled with something that allows you to query via versious indecies
+- [X] Replace sled with something that allows you to query via versious indecies
 - [X] multi-threading
 - [ ] add tests
 - [ ] add record CPFP
 - [ ] Track prune
 - [ ] Same inputs being spent in other tx
-- [ ] prune large witnesses
+- [X] prune large witnesses
-- [ ] Lock DB with RwLock
+- [X] Capture mempool size and tx count at the time of entry and exit
-- [ ] Capture mempool size and tx count at the time of entry and exit
+- [ ] Some CI checks: Lint, clippy, future tests